Xetibo/ReSet-Doc/sections/literature.typ

 rather strict adherence to these guidelines is needed, ReSet will still use best practices that are employed by these guidelines.

-These best practices can also be seen in the renowned book by Steve Krug, "Don't Make Me Think". @krug In said work the author defined rules to follow when creating user interfaces for the web, however, the vast majority of these rules can be applied in the same manner on desktop applications.
+These best practices can also be seen in the book "Don't make me think" by Steve Krug.@krug In said work the author defined rules to follow when creating user interfaces for the web, however, the vast majority of these rules can be applied in the same manner on desktop applications.

 Krug's rules:
 + "Don't Make Me Think" - Steve Krug @krug\